One-Skillet Bean & Broccoli Rabe Supper

 - Pour off any oil left in the pan, add the remaining 1 tablespoon oil and place over medium heat.
 Add garlic and cook, stirring, until fragrant, about 30 seconds.
 Add broccoli rabe and cook, stirring, until wilted and tender but still bright green, 4 to 6 minutes.
 (Add 1 to 2 tablespoons water if the greens seem dry.)

 - Add beans, bean-cooking liquid (or water), the sausage and 1/8 teaspoon salt to the pan, stirring to combine; bring to a simmer.
 Make 4 indentations in the bean mixture and break an egg into each one.
-Season the eggs with the remaining pinch of salt and pepper.
+Season the eggs with the remaining pinch of salt and pepper to taste.
 Cover the pan and cook the eggs, checking occasionally, until desired doneness: 3 to 5 minutes for soft-set yolks, 7 to 9 minutes for hard-set yolks.

 - Top the bean mixture and eggs with the croutons and serve immediately.